thevillagehacker/thevillagehacker.github.io/_posts/2022-12-15-RCE-DLL-Hijacking.md

 	- Educate staff about phishing and social engineering warning signs.
 	- Strengthen your security posture by continuously monitoring your attack surface.
 	- Implement a vendor risk management solution.

 Thanks for reading.

+For more insights and updates, follow me on Twitter: [@thevillagehacker](https://twitter.com/thevillagehackr).